Amit0617/reputation-service/README.md

 The pages auto-update as you edit files.

+### Running and Deploying Contracts
-To test all the features, you will need to deploy the Interep contracts in a [local network](https://github.com/interep-project/contracts/tree/main#preparing-a-local-network).
+To test all the features, you will need to deploy the Interep contracts in a [local network](https://github.com/amit0617/interep-contracts/tree/main#preparing-a-local-network).

 ### Running Interep (production)